 Some insurance companies do ask if you are up to date with your testing, some will refuse cover if it is not up to date.
 Most insurance companies will ask for the proof of PAT testing in the event of a claim (e.g. a serious injury, a fire on the premises), and if it is not in place they can refuse to settle the claim.

 What does testing do to a IT system?

-Since the early days of testing the test equipment which is used has been adopted to ensure that no damage can be done to equipment during testing process.
-In some work places where it is not possible to turn equipment off, such as computer server’s, it may be only appropriate for a visual inspection and a full test at the next available time during a scheduled shutdown.
+Since the implementation of testing, the equipment used has been adapted to ensure that your equipment will suffer no damage.
+In some work places where it is not possible to turn equipment off, such as computer servers, it may be only appropriate for a visual inspection and a full test carried out during the next scheduled shutdown.

 Can we carry out 110v testing?

 Our testing equipment is compatible with 110v appliances and equipment.
-This usually applies to construction site equipment which uses three pin adapters which the leads and adapters are in yellow.
+This usually applies to construction site equipment which uses three pin adapters with the leads and adapters in yellow.

 Can you carry out testing at night to reduce impact on my business?

-Yes we can conduct testing 24/7 without any extra charges.
-All we would ask for is a representative of the Company to be present on the premises.
+Yes, we can conduct testing 24/7 with no additional charges.
+We would require a representative of the company to be present on the premises.